Home row keys

 What are all the keys accessible on the home row?

-In addition to the keys your fingers are positioned over.
-Your left index finger is also used to press G, and your left pinky presses Caps Lock key.
-Your right hand index finger also presses H, and your right pinky presses ' (single quote) and Enter.
+In addition to the keys your fingers are positioned over, your left index finger is also used to press G, and your left pinky presses Caps Lock key.
+Your right index finger also presses H, and your right pinky presses ' (single quote) and Enter.
 Also, pressing and holding the left Shift while pressing ; (semicolon) key lets you type a : (colon) and pressing ' types a " (quote).

 How many letters and keys are on the home row keys?

-On a QWERTY keyboard, there are nine letters (A, S, D, F, G, H, J, K, and L) on the home row.
-On a Dvorak keyboard, there are ten letters A, O, E, U, I, D, H, T, N, and S on the home row.
+A QWERTY keyboard has nine letters of the alphabet (A, S, D, F, G, H, J, K, and L) on the home row.
+On a Dvorak keyboard, the home row has ten letters: A, O, E, U, I, D, H, T, N, and S.

 How many total keys are on the keyboard home row keys

-If you count all keys on the home row, there are a total of 13 keys.
+If you count all keys on the home row, there are 13 keys.
 Keys on the home row that are not letters include the Caps Lock key, semicolon and colon key, single quote and quote key, and the Enter key.

 What are the home row keys on a Dvorak keyboard?

-On the Dvorak United States keyboard, the home row keys on your left hand are A, O, E, and U. On your right hand, they are H, T, N, and S, with the thumbs resting on the spacebar.
+On the Dvorak United States keyboard, the home row keys on your left hand are A, O, E, and U. On your right hand are H, T, N, and S, with the thumbs resting on the spacebar.

 While it's been suggested that Dvorak keyboard users can type faster than QWERTY keyboard users, it depends on each user.
 Some users are naturally faster at typing than others, regardless of the type of keyboard used.